 Our cows are completely grass-fed!
 No hormones and no antibiotics.

 To order extra items for the following week, please click here.

 Johnson’s Acres is a raw milk dairy that was founded in 2005 by the Johnson

 done.
 We grow our own hay and use no herbicides or pesticides on the land or the hay.
-We also purchase hay from local growers if the pasture is not producing enough for the cows.
+We also purchase non-GMO hay from local growers when the pasture is not producing enough for the cows.
 The cows have access

-Johnson’s Acres provides top-notch: Raw Milk, Eggs at the farm, Cream as supply allows, Whey and great customer service.
+Johnson’s Acres provides top-notch: Raw Milk, Eggs at the farm, Hamburger, Cream as supply allows, Whey and great customer service.
 We strive to provide the best possible products that are hormone and antibiotic free.

 - Each cow share is a one-time cost of $25 per share.
 One cow share equates to one gallon of milk per week.
 The cow share is refundable if you choose to stop getting milk.

-- The monthly boarding fee is $40 per month per cow share.
+- The monthly boarding fee is $55 per month per cow share.